Jnrlouis/frensNFT/README.md

-# cBTC example
+# BTC-FRENS-NFT

-In this example we are exploring a naive and centralized but yet functional approach for wrapping / unwrapping BTC to SIP10 tokens.

-By sending BTC to the `authority` address, a party would see an equivalent amount of cBTC being minted on the Stacks Blockchain.
+By sending BTC to the `authority` address, frens NFT would be minted to the account on the Stacks Blockchain.
+Powered by `chainhooks`.

-When burning cBTC, a token owner will see some Bitcoin being transfered to his Bitcoin address.

-This protocol was meant to illustrate possible interactions between Bitcoin and Stacks using a mechanism called `chainhooks`.
-The design of this protocol is limited (proofs not being checked, central trustee, etc) and should not be used in production.

 ## How to use